1j01/pixelweaver/README.md

 I think it makes more sense as an "input" to the program.
 Might even let you zoom around with the UI, previewing the change by scaling/translating the output of the program before simulating back up to that point.
 Also I should probably have a flag for whether a program uses immediate mode or not, and maybe whether it uses timestamps vs fixed steps.
-As well as whatever else for future compatibility.
-Feature tags?
-The API should be versioned at least.

 It uses [lightgl.js][] for the drawing API, in immediate mode.